 COVID-19 and Social Work

 During the COVID-19 pandemic justice social work will continue to maintain critical services wherever possible.
 The Chief Social Work Adviser to the Scottish Government wrote to all Chief Social Work Officers on 19th March regarding business continuity and service prioritisation during the outbreak.
-A further briefing to the Judicial Institute for Scotland (dated 1st April 2020) set out a helpful summary of the impact of COVID-19 on justice social work.
-This includes:

 - CJSW are continuing to provide criminal justice social work reports remains a priority notwithstanding the impact of restricted access to both social work offices and prisons.

 - Most, if not all, Unpaid Work operations have been suspended.
 Group work relating to the Moving Forward: Making Changes sex offender programme and the Caledonian System domestic abuse programme have also been suspended (see separate section below for further detail on the Caledonian System at this time)